feabhas/docker-target/README.md

    * RHEL (CentOs, Oracle): `sudo yum install python3-tkinter`
    * macOS: `brew install python-tk`

+On Apple Silicon devices runing macOS version 13 (Ventura) onwards the Rosetta emulation for x86/amd64 should be disabled.
+On the Docker Desktop Settings screen in the general section uncheck the entry for:
+   * Use Rosetta for x86/amd64 emulation on Apple Silicon

 # Getting Started

 Download this [Docker Target](https://github.com/feabhas/docker-target) git